shoutsfromduluth/shoutsfromduluth.github.io/content/at-noon.md

 slow-moving spoons; under the house the stone
 has its feet in deep water.
 Outside, even the sun god, dressed in this life
-as a lizard, aburptly rises
+as a lizard, abruptly rises
 on stiff legs and descends blasé toward the shadows.